-the Internationale is Paul Caplan, former Digital Charabanc, journalist and imager and now Senior Teaching Fellow at Winchester School of Art (#WSA).
+the Internationale is Paul Caplan, former Digital Charabanc, journalist and imager and now Principal Teaching Fellow at Winchester School of Art (#WSA).

 My work is about uncreative objects - the words and imag(in)ings that circulate and connect in the databases and that are mined as the 'digital detritus' of techno-capitalism and 'dialectical images' on our mobile remixological apparatuses.
 Following object-oriented ontology, I approach the words, code, protocols and apparatuses as 'objects' with sensual and real dimensions.
 Following new materialism, I understand those objects as material, vital and present.